 Source for the Latest Atmospheric River Information

-The new Center for Western Weather and Water Extremes (CW3E) provides focused attention on atmospheric rivers (AR) impacting Western North America.
+The Center for Western Weather and Water Extremes (CW3E) provides focused attention on atmospheric rivers (AR) impacting Western North America.
 Go to their website for the latest AR information and forecasts.

 CW3E opened in 2013 and is part of the Scripps Institution of Oceanography at the University of California, San Diego.